extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 ~~~~

 When you call `load-sampler` at the bottom of that code chunk, it should load
 all the 4th velocity layers into bank `0` of the `piano` sampler.
-The bank
-argument is necessary because each sampler can have multiple sound banks.
-The
-default bank is bank `0`, so if you don't want to use multiple sound banks just
-load into bank `0` and forget about it.

-And finally, to try it out:
+Then try it
+out:

 ~~~~ xtlang
 (play-note (now) piano (random 40 80) 80 44100)